 Now it’s time to make the first half of the cable twist.
 Chain three, double crochet in next six stitches.
 Skip the next three stitches.
 FPTC into the next three stitches.

 There should be three front-post treble crochet stitches that are slanting to the right.
 Now, it’s time to complete the first half of the cable twist.

 Second Twist Half

 Go back to the first of the three skipped stitches and FPTC into that stitch.
 FPTC into the second and third stitch.
 This will cause the stitches to slant to the left.
 Try not to pull the stitches too tight.
 That will make it hard for you to insert the hook through the post.
 Keep a semi-loose tension on the yarn.
 This completes the first half of the cable.

 Finish Off Row

-DC crochet to the end.
+Double crochet to the end.
 This completes the crochet cable stitch.
 Repeat as many times as needed.
-To finish, do two rows of DC.
+To finish, do two rows of double crochet.
 Block the fabric to make the cable stitch really pop.